aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 # Using Github and Github Codespaces

+We are going to be using **Github Classroom** and **Github Codespaces** to do our work.
 We will go through how to get set-up in class.
-This means signing-up for a Github account, accessing assignments (i.e. forking repositories) via Github Classroom, working on these assignments in **Github Codespaces**, and then, finally, submitting your assignments back to Github Classroom using **git commands**.
+This means signing-up for a Github account, accessing assignments (i.e. forking repositories) via Github Classroom, working on these assignments in Github Codespaces, and then, finally, submitting your assignments back to Github Classroom using **git commands**.

+Github Codespaces will allow us to use the VS Code developer environment in a browser, without doing a local install.
+We'll need to understand how it works.

 ## Accepting assignments in Github Classroom